Back to blog

 Advantages:

-• lower living costs
+• lower cost of living

-• quieter study environment
+• a quieter environment for studying

-• strong student communities
+• a strong student community

-Consider rankings and reputation
+Take rankings and reputation into account

 • QS World University Ranking